 RESEARCH ASSISTANTS (PHD STUDENTS)

 PhD degrees are available through your supervisor’s affiliation.
 Although it’s been the norm for PhD students in Japan to self-fund their study, there are some funding schemes for talented students.
-Among them are the ERATO research assistant positions, from which you will get approximately JPY 2,400,000 annually.
+Among them are the ERATO research assistant positions, from which you will get approximately JPY 2,400,000 max., annually.
+Enrollment immediately after a BSc degree is possible.
 You are encouraged to contact your prospective supervisor chosen from our member list.

 We accept student interns.
 You are encouraged to contact your prospective supervisor chosen from our member list.